 Bruising and Swelling

 It is not uncommon for your thigh to become quite bruised and swollen.
 It can sometimes look very severe and also include your knee and calf.
 This is due to the effect of gravity and usually quite normal.
+However, if you develop pain in your calf, it is very important to seek medical help as soon as possible, as you might be developing a DVT (blood clot in the leg), which can be a potentially very dangerous condition.

 Preparing for Surgery